Post-quantum Zero Knowledge in Constant Rounds: Introduction

-\item $S$ homomorphically evaluates the function that given input $v$, returns $u$ (and otherwise $\bot$). \end{enumerate} Indistinguishability of the simulated sender view from the real sender view now follows since the SFE encryption $\fheCT'_{v'}$ hides $v'$.
-The SFE circuit privacy guarantees that the homomorphic SFE evaluation does not leak any information about the target $u$, as long as the receiver does not send an SFE encryption of $v$.
+\item $\comS$ homomorphically evaluates the function that given input $t$, returns $s$ (and otherwise $\bot$). $\comS$ then returns the resulting ciphertext to $\comR$. \end{enumerate} \omri{Thinking about it now, I think that it might be beneficial to slightly clarify what exactly the simulator is.
+What about the following or something of that sort: "Given $\fheCT_t$, the simulator in such protocol first homormophically evaluates the SFE encryption circuit, then the circuit of the sender, and then the SFE decryption circuit.}\nir{Right. added text below.
+It's more intuitive and simpler to think about emulating the entire protocol under the encryption --- no need to break it to different circuits --- see also relevant comments in the body (ZK section)} The homomorphic computation done by the simulator in the new protocol is augmented accordingly --- instead of sending $t$ and obtaining $s$ directly, it now sends an SFE encryption of $t$ and obtains back an SFE encryption of $s$, which it can then decrypt to obtain $s$.
+Thus, as before, the homomorphic computation results in an FHE encryption of $s$.
+Indistinguishability of the simulated sender view from the real sender view now follows since the SFE encryption $\fheCT'_{t'}$ hides $t'$.
+The SFE circuit privacy guarantees that the homomorphic SFE evaluation does not leak any information about the target $s$, as long as the receiver does not send an SFE encryption of $t$.

-\paragraph{A Malleability Problem and its Resolution.} While we could argue before that a malicious receiver cannot output $v$ in the clear, arguing that it does not output an SFE encryption of $v$ is more tricky.
-In particular, the receiver might be able to somehow maul the FHE encryption $\fheCT_v$ to get an SFE encryption $\fheCT'_{v}$ of the value $v$, without actually ``knowing'' the value $v$.
+\paragraph{A Malleability Problem and its Resolution.} While we could argue before that a malicious receiver cannot output $t$ in the clear, arguing that it does not output an SFE encryption of $t$ is more tricky.
+In particular, the receiver might be able to somehow maul the FHE encryption $\fheCT_t$ to get an SFE encryption $\fheCT'_{t}$ of the value $t$, without actually ``knowing'' the value $t$.
 Classically, such malleability problems are solved using {\em extraction}.
 If we could efficiently extract the value encrypted in the SFE encryption $\fheCT'$, then we could rely on the previous argument.
 However, as explained before, efficient extraction is classically achieved using rewinding and thus state cloning.
 While so far we have focused on avoiding state cloning for the sake of simulating the sender, we should also avoid state cloning when proving hiding of the commitment as we are dealing with quantum receivers.
 It seems like we are back to square one.

 To circumvent the problem, we rely on the fact that the hiding requirement of the commitment is relatively modest --- commitments to different plaintexts should be indistinguishable.
 This is in contrast the efficient simulation requirement for the sender (needed for efficient zero knowledge simulation).
 Here one commonly used solution is {\em complexity leveraging} --- we can design the SFE, FHE, and CCO so that extraction from SFE encryptions can be done in brute force, without any state cloning, and without compromising the security of the FHE and CCO.
 This comes at the cost of assuming subexponential (rather than just polynomial) hardness of the primitives in use.